carterpeel/go.alac/README.md

 ## Todo

-* fmtp stuff is hardcoded
+* fmtp stuff can now be loaded into ALAC decoder
+* Decoder exports some information such as frequency, channels, bit-depth